7 Mistakes Ruining Your ADHD Notion Setup

 How do I set up energy-based planning in Notion?

-Add a “Energy Level” select property to your tasks database with three options: Low, Medium, and High.
+Add an “Energy Level” select property to your tasks database with three options: Low, Medium, and High.
 Then create filtered views for each energy level so you can open Notion, assess how your brain feels, and immediately see what tasks fit your current capacity.
-No more staring at an overwhelming master list.
+The ADHD energy-based planning Notion guide walks through the full setup including the battery filter formula.

 Can Notion replace a planner or paper system for ADHD?

 For some people, yes — but only if visibility is maintained.
 The key is making sure your most important tasks are on your main screen without any digging.
-If you find yourself missing paper because it was always in front of you, replicate that in Notion: put a “Today” linked view right at the top of your dashboard.
+If you find yourself missing paper because it was always in front of you, replicate that in your ADHD Notion setup: put a “Today” linked view right at the top of your dashboard.